 Designing a fee structure that benefits both the platform and its users is crucial.
 It involves finding a balance between generating revenue and incentivizing user engagement.
 For instance, tiered fee systems can reward high-performing sellers, encouraging them to increase their activity on the platform.

 I’ve successfully implemented fee structures for various marketplaces, creating win-win scenarios where both the platform and its users prosper.
-This approach focuses on aligning platform success with user success, ensuring that the fee model scales proportionally with the value created for all participants.
+This approach focuses on aligning platform success with user success.
+It ensures that the fee model scales proportionally with the value created for all participants.

 Scaling Your Marketplace for Maximum Revenue